marrinosnis/repos-master-changer/README.md

  ./gitReposEditor.sh --git
  Enter the git command:
 ```
-At this point a git command is expected, as if it was written in a terminal e.g. `git commit -S -m "commit message"`.\
+At this point a git command is expected, as if it was written in a terminal e.g. `git commit -S -m "commit message"` or `git restore --staged .`.\
 Then, the appropriate paths should be declared.
 Again, if none provided the git command will be applied to all the matching folders.

 ### <ins>specific example</ins>
 This option is for editing specific lines in files.
 The files **must** be the same, and have exactly the same lines and indentation.
 This is required as the `sed` tool
-is very strict to this.
+is very strict at this rule.
 For example lets say there are the 2 below files in the paths:

->Desktop/projects/alpha/.github/workflows/test.yaml
+>Desktop/projects/<ins>alpha</ins>/.github/workflows/test.yaml
 ```yaml
 1  name: GitHub action Test
 2